MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 }
 ```

-This increments the **Headshots Statistic** once more, returning information on the version which has just been made active.
+This increments the Headshots statistic once more, returning information on the version which has just been made active.

 ```json
 {